arunkumarshahi/react-ssr/README.md

 # react-ssr

-## few important concept i want to highlight here
+## few important concepts -  wanted to highlight here
 - Define bable and webpack to genrate the bundle for react component
 - add appropriate script under build to build bundle and if require start the development server
 - One important thing is webpack generate a html from template